Supplemental Nutrition Assistance Program (Food Assistance)

 The Supplemental Nutrition Assistance Program (SNAP): A food assistance program in Colorado, formerly known as food stamps.
 SNAP provides food assistance benefits on a monthly basis as part of a federal nutrition program to help low-income households purchase food.

-In Person: Health and Human Services building, 100 Spader Way, Broomfield, CO 80020
+- In Person: Department of Human Services building, 100 Spader Way, Broomfield, CO 80020

 Electronic Benefits Transfer (EBT) cards are issued to receive the SNAP benefits for a household and can be used at most grocery stores to buy food with those SNAP benefits, ensuring that families have access to a healthy diet.

-Replacement card are available during office hours at Broomfield Health and Human Services or any Human Services office in Colorado.
+- Replacement card are available during office hours at the Department of Human Services or any Human Services office in Colorado.